 To deliver your best work this EOFY, consider where your time is spent.

 Finally, consider how you receive client information.
-This includes your practice management apps and any external resource you may receive files from.
+This includes your practice management apps and any platform you receive files from.
 Does all of your client information converge in one place?

-If you’re recognizing any gaps in your business, document management may be the answer to your frustrations.
+If you’re recognizing gaps in your business, document management may be the answer to your frustrations.